 Condensation and your Garage Door

-Over our 95 years in manufacturing, we have learned that condensation can be an issue in many garages.
-While many associate it with a manufacturing defect, it is important to understand the issues surrounding condensation and how it may impact your garage and garage door.
+Over our 97 years in manufacturing, we have learned that condensation can be an issue in many garages.
+While many associate the presence of condensation with a manufacturing defect, it is important to understand the issues surrounding condensation and how it may impact your garage and garage door.

 What is condensation?